ajwills72/rmip/docs/define_outline.md

 **It might be a good idea, for this one week, to staff the low-intensity session more heavily, perhaps 20:1**.
 This is because the preprocessing exercise is not easy, and probably isn't completable within the high-intensity session.

+- Complete data preprocessing worksheet (allow around 40 minutes for this).

 - Complete and submit one-page broad design summary.

-- Complete data preprocessing worksheet.

-- Complete data preprocessing pass/fail competency assessment.